xiaoshude/async-queue/README.md

 that's all.

-you needn't care about has the first request finished or send anymore. call the function and async-queue send the request on the right time for you
+you needn't care about if the first request has finished or send anymore. call the function and async-queue send the request on the right time for you